soffes/blog/published/2011-11-09-always-initialize-to-nil/always-initialize-to-nil.markdown

 ---
-title: Always Initialize to Nil
+tags:
+- development
+- ios
-categories: development ios objective-c
+- objective-c
 ---

+# Always Initialize to Nil

 Here's an excerpt from [a great blog post](http://ryfar.com/post/12591151308/initialize) on why you should always initialize your variables to `nil`.